STEM-Enable/WordWorkshop/docs/checker.md

 The results will appear in the right-hand document pane.
 Click on each error to get more information and to see the steps you should take to fix the error.
 Don’t fix these yet though!

-## Discuss
+## Consider or discuss

-* Do you think that these are all the issues with the document?
+* Do you think these are all the issues with the document?
 * Do you think the recommended fixes are appropriate?

 [Return to plan](index.html)